Homological $k$-systole in $n$-manifolds with positive intermediate curvature: Introduction

+.2cm The cases $n=7$, $m=3,4$ are excluded from the rigidity statement for a technical reason in the induction.
+In the surface-capture step one needs a strict numerical inequality $D(n-k,m-k)>\frac{k-1}{2k}$ in order to use the rigidity part of the spectral inheritance theorem.
+This strict inequality holds in the range stated above but fails exactly in the borderline cases $n=7$, $m=3,4$.
+Thus our argument does not force the identities needed to propagate the splitting in these two cases.
+It would be interesting to know whether the equality case of \eqref{maininequality} is still rigid when $(n,m)=(7,3)$ or $(7,4)$, namely, whether equality still implies that $N$ is isometrically covered by $\mathbb{S}^{n-m+1}\times\mathbb{R}^{m-1}$, or whether there exists a counterexample to this rigidity statement in one of these borderline cases.

 .2cm The paper is structured as follows.
-In Section\ref{section2}, we prove a volume comparison theorem, recall the existence of a stable weighted 2‑slicing, and discuss the standard splitting under the assumption of nonnegative Ricci curvature.
-In Section \ref{section3}, we prove the inequality part of the main theorem and characterize the case of equality for the minimizer.
+In Section \ref{section2}, we recall the spectral curvature inheritance and topology inheritance and discuss the standard splitting under the assumption of nonnegative Ricci curvature.
+In Section \ref{section3}, we prove the inequality part of the main theorem.
 In Section \ref{section4}, we complete the characterization of equality in the main theorem.